Bánh Xèo Recipe (Vietnamese Crepes)

 - Prep.
 Chop the shrimp, pork chop, and scallions.

 - Sizzle.
-Set a smal skillet over medium-high heat and add coconut oil to the skillet.
+Set a small skillet over medium-high heat and add coconut oil to the skillet.
 Place some shrimp and pork in the skillet.
 Allow them to cook for about 30 seconds.

 - Pour.
 Use a ladle to pour thin batter over the surface of the skillet.
 Quickly swirl the pan to coat the bottom of the skillet.
 Cook the bottom of the crepe for 1-2 minutes.

-Get the Full Bánh Xèo Recipe (Vietnamese Crepes) Below
+Get The Full (Printable) Bánh Xèo (Vietnamese Crepes) Recipe Below.
+Enjoy!

 How To Serve Bánh Xèo – Like They Do In Vietnam!